This week's Learning in Year 2 at a glance

 Year Group reminders |

-Week Commencing: Monday 9th March 2026 Week A Monday: Both classes in PE kit today please.
-Science Fair project deadline.
-Tuesday: Wednesday: Both classes in PE kit today please Thursday: Mass at St Pius - if you would like to join us, please be at St Pius church at 11am.
-Library book to be returned today if your child would like to change it.
-Friday: INSET Day - the school will be closed.
+Week Commencing: Monday 27th April 2026 Week A Monday: Both classes in PE kit today please.
+Tuesday: Wednesday: Both classes in PE kit today please.
+Thursday: Library book to be returned today if your child would like to change it.
+Seaside Workshop from Chertsey Museum in school today.
+The children do not need anything special for this event.
+Friday: 2DM Forest School (please see separate email for further details).
+Looking further ahead:

 Homework |